Psychiatry

 Bonnie holds an MA in Biblical Counseling from Westminster Theological Seminary, a post-graduate Certificate in Professional Counseling from Missio Seminary, an MS in Post-Secondary Education from Troy University, and two bachelor degrees from the University of Georgia.
 Bonnie has extensive experience working with children, and adolescents – as a counselor, elementary school counselor, high school teacher, and youth-ministry leader.
 Bonnie is married to Chris, the pastor of Resurrection Philadelphia, and has three children.

-Bonnies’s areas of interest and experience include but are not limited to working with women, adolescents, and children experiencing: anxiety, obsessive compulsive disorder, depression, and self-image and identity issues.
+Bonnies’s areas of interest and experience include but are not limited to working with women, adolescents, and children experiencing: grief, anxiety, obsessive compulsive disorder, depression, and self-image and identity issues.

 Esther Lee, MA, LPC